EOL/publishing/doc/trait-schema.md

 about nature.
 These situations are errors and should be fixed when detected.

+The use of the word 'page' is a reference to the EOL user interface, where each taxon known to EOL has its own web page.

 * `parent` link (to another `Page` node): taxonomic subsumption; the target is [intended to be] the `Page` node for the smallest taxon that has a `Page` node and contains, but is different from, the one for this `Page`.
-Unique, and always present except for the root `Page`.
-The use of the word 'page' is a reference to the EOL user interface where each taxon known to EOL has its own web page.
+The `parent` link is unique, if present, and is only absent for hierarchy roots.
-* `trait` relationship (to a `Trait` node): the target node gives information (mostly but not always quantitative) about the taxon.
+* `trait` relationship (to a `Trait` node): the target node gives categorical or quantitative information about the taxon.
 Many `Trait`s (or no
   `Trait`s) can be `trait`-linked from a given `Page`.
 * `page_id` property, a positive integer.